The Appeal of the Gold Standard

-An idea, much more than an object.
-A tangible unit.
-A Natural Law of logic and physics requires defining the unit, as Isaac Newton told the Royal Academy.
-We look first to define the unit of accounting.
+An idea, much more than an object: a tangible Unit.
+A Natural Law of logic and physics requires defining the “unit,” as Isaac Newton told the Royal Academy.
+We look first to define the Unit of Accounting.

 Economists would want to promise a “Stable Price Level” as a monetary standard.
 It is not believable.
-The Federal Reserve cannot even “manage expectations” about their plans for interest rates in 2016.
+The Federal Reserve could not even “manage expectations” about their plans for interest rates in 2016.
 Government “planning” crowds out financial planning by individual families and businesses, because “the language of future prices/values” becomes fuzzy – what is the future value of One Dollar?
 It is just “a policy variable” for the Fed to alter.

 “A Stable Price Level” is an ideal policy but it entails the assumption of “management.”
 That is what fails.
-The ideal of their success – an “average level of all prices at a point in time that neither rises nor declines yet is not fixed” – is not believable (another example, perhaps, like believing in unicorns?
+The ideal of their success – an “average level of all prices at a point moving through time that neither rises nor declines yet is not fixed” – is not believable (another example, perhaps, like believing in unicorns?
 A holy grail?).

 What Can We Believe?